 For more information read the Queensland Government’s Transport Operations (Road Use Management - Road Rules) Regulation 2009 - Division 6, section 198.

 On stadium event days, parking is free from 2pm in the CBD.

 Did you know that on weekdays when there is an event at Queensland Country Bank Stadium, Council offers free parking in the CBD?
-You will not need to display a ticket on your vehicle after 2pm.

 Please note: Stadium Restricted Parking within blue and orange zones still apply – for more information view our Stadium Restricted Parking Area map.